02 Jun Looking to start a career in health and safety? Here are our top 5 tips!

 We understand why it is challenging to write a professional resume for a job when you have little experience.
 So, we recommend focusing on your transferable skills, knowledge and experience that you have gained in other jobs and aspects of your life that show why you’re a great candidate for the role.
 This includes skills such as time management, adaptability, decision making, communication and critical thinking, to name a few.
 List any work experience (casual or permanent) on your resume, keeping it to the last 10 years.
 A professional summary (usually listed at the beginning of your resume) is a brief paragraph outlining your skillset and why you want to build a career in health and safety.

 If you don’t have a LinkedIn profile already, we highly recommend you sign up.
 Your LinkedIn profile is essentially your online resume that can be viewed by potential future employers.
 A professional photo, education/qualifications, work history and a summary (similar to your professional summary) are all essential for your profile.
-There are also tools on LinkedIn which allow you to list the roles you are interested in (ie. HSE administrator) which future employers can see.
+There are also tools on LinkedIn which allow you to list the roles you are interested in (ie. HSE administrator, HSE Graduate) which future employers can see.

 3. Apply, Apply, Apply